alexellis/twitter-bots/README.md

 Twitter Bots
 ============

-A basic staging area for Twitter bots.
+This is a development repository for Twitter bots.
+I've incldued a few examples to get you started.

 * save_hashtag